 - TOEFL scores (for non-native speakers).
 Same guidelines apply as for GRE scores.
 The Graduate School requires a minimum score of 80 on the iBT TOEFL or equivalent.
 To qualify for a Teaching Assistantship, applicants must have achieved a 92 on the iBT TOEFL or equivalent.
 In some circumstances, TOEFL scores may be waived if the applicant has attended an American college or university for at least four years or has previously earned a graduate degree from a U.S. institution of higher education.
 IELTS scores are also accepted on a case by case basis.
 Generally, an overall IELTS score of 6.5 is required for admission, and a score of 7.0 is required for a Teaching Assistantship.

-- Undergraduate transcripts.
-An unofficial copy is fine, but if you accept an offer, you will need to send your official transcript to the graduate school.
+- Academic transcripts.
+Please send your transcripts from undergraduate degree programs and (if desired) any prior graduate work taken.
+Unofficial copies are fine, but if you accept a conditional offer, you will need to send your official transcript to the graduate school.

 Please arrange for the above items to be sent in PDF format to email@example.com